elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

 - resonsibility to reduce bias vs accurate reflection of cultural biases

 - ai replacement of jobs. universal income, collaborate to increase productivity, or adapt to better uses of human's natural abilities?
+Link to "Wirth's law" to explain the steady state of increasing our ambitions toward hard tasks by becoming more efficient?

 - HOWTO Publish an Obsidian Vault for Free; this would be a typical old-me blog post, but I do need to write up what I've done for my own reference.
 Maybe it